Is Your Company at a Turning Point?

 Another trigger event that can inspire a company to enter into a DCC agreement is a change in leadership.

-"Sometimes a new management team takes a fresh look at the way things are done in the organization, and decides to make changes," says Scollard.
+"Sometimes a new management team takes a fresh look at the way things are done in the organization, and decides to make changes," says Nadeau.
 And these changes can encompass competencies such as freight transportation.

 For example, the senior management team might decide that it does not want the company to be responsible for the liabilities associated with operating the private fleet of trucks it currently owns.
 A DCC model is an obvious alternative, since this logistics option allows the company to divest its truck owning responsibilities while retaining the transportation resources and expertise it still needs to support the core business.